 Before the Babylonian Exile, God’s people Israel “sacrificed their sons and their daughters to the demons; they poured out innocent blood, the blood of their sons and daughters, whom they sacrificed to the idols of Canaan; and the land was polluted with blood” Ps 106:37–38. “[God’s people Israel] have built the high places of Baal to burn their sons in the fire as burnt offerings to Baal Jer 19:5.
 These scarlet sins violated some of God’s most grave commands.
 “You shall have no other gods before me” Ex 20:3.
 “There shall not be found among you any one who burns his son or his daughter as an offering” Deut 18:10.

-God’s people Israel had accepted the Eternal Election, but the farther they strayed from it, the farther God moved from them.
-Finally, he gave Isaiah a prophecy that they would so far apart that they would not recognize even his Messiah.
+God’s people Israel had accepted the eternal election, but the farther they strayed from it, the farther God moved from them.
+Finally, he gave Isaiah a prophecy of recognition, that they would so far apart that they would not recognize even his Messiah.
 At about that time, as a grave warning, Israel paid for these sins with her most treasured possession, the land of Israel.
 In 586 BC, on Tisha B’Av, on King Nebuchadnezzar’s orders, Nebuzaradan, captain of the guard, with the army of the Chaldeans, “Burned the house of the Lord, and the king’s house and all the houses of Jerusalem; every great house he burned down” 2 Kings 25:9.